 Option 2 – For International Investors

-If you are planning to build a portfolio of dividend stocks outside of the USA & Canada, then you will need to select either TradingView or MetaStock
+If you plan to build a portfolio of dividend stocks outside of the USA & Canada, you must select TradingView or MetaStock.

-MetaStock + Refinativ Xenith provides a great package of fundamental screening through Refinativ and also real-time news.
-Very powerful technical analysis and system backtesting is also part of the package.
+MetaStock + Refinitiv Xenith provides a great package of fundamental screening through Refinitiv and real-time news.
+Compelling technical analysis and system backtesting are also part of the package.
 Try MetaStock 3 for 1

 TradingView provides detailed value and dividend stock screening for nearly every stock on the planet.
 Easy to use yet powerful, TradingView is an excellent choice for the international investor.
 Try TradingView Free